 Since a community hosted on a social media platform isn’t an extension of their website, it means that there is much less control.
 For example, if a community is hosted on Facebook, the community’s functions are limited to what Facebook allows.
 This includes privacy functions, engagement functions (gamification, ideation, etc.) and analytical functions.

-As you can see from the chart above, the types of commonly used community platforms fall into a spectrum; the range of the spectrum is based on the amount of control the organization has.
+The types of commonly used community platforms fall into a spectrum; the range of the spectrum is based on the amount of control the organization has.
 The highest level of control can be found on a company website, while the least amount of control is on a social media platform.
 A branded community falls smack dab in the middle!

 The Purpose of an Online Community